 According to EHPEA the $286 million came from the export of cut flowers, vegetables and herbs, and fruits.
 Cut flower exports brought in $246.4 million, vegetables and herbs brought in $31.09 million, and fruits brought in $9.04 million.
 The result is a 12 per cent increase over the period’s horticulture export profits target of $269.01.
 Furthermore, compared to the previous year’s six-month earnings of $239.6 million, it has increased by 20 per cent.

-The UK’s Garden Centre Association’s (GCA) August Barometer of Trade (BoT) figures have revealed an ‘excellent month’ with members seeing…
+The UK’s Garden Centre Association’s (GCA) Barometer of Trade (BoT) report for March 2024 indicates that despite adverse weather conditions,…